preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 STYLE
 --------
-The following settings are available for filtert style:
+The following settings are available for filter style:

 .. image:: sign-off-rollup-filter-style.png